-An ALOA must be requested by submitting a completed Academic Leave of Absence form (available at https://myRoss.rossu.edu), stating <a href="mailto:specific reasons and an intent-to-return date.
-The ALOA must be submitted to the Office of the Registrar and approved by the Assistant Dean for Academic Program Delivery.
+An ALOA must be requested by submitting a completed Academic Leave of Absence form (available at myRoss.rossu.edu), stating specific reasons and an intent-to-return date.
+The ALOA must be submitted to the Office of the Registrar and approved by the Assistant Dean of Academic Operations.
 The ALOA is not valid until it is fully processed and recorded by the Office of the Registrar and the student has received confirmation.
 Forms may be emailed to the Office of the Registrar at skregistrar@rossvet.edu.kn, or faxed to 732-509-4820, and the Office of the Registrar may fax or electronically communicate confirmations.